tiiiecherle/osx_install_config/README.md

 8	Java 6
 -----
-Some applications still use java 6 on OS X, e.g. adobe cs 5.5.
+Some applications still use java 6 on OS X.

 To make them work without installing apple java run this script.